sg893052/sonic-buildimage/system/penetration-test-fixes.md

 ##### Solution

-- All the container privilege access should be removed and should run isolated from the host environment, Any container requires specicial access from host should use sys capability feature instead of privilege access.
+- All the container privilege access should be removed and should run isolated from the host environment.
+Any container which requires special access to host should use sys capability feature instead of privilege access.

 # 3 Unit Test